ricomariani/CG-SQL-author/docs/user_guide/04_procedures_functions_control_flow.md

 * the formal parameter for that last argument was marked with `out` (neither `in` nor `inout` are acceptable)
 * the procedure does not return a result set using a `select` statement or `out` statement (more on these later)

 If the procedure in question uses SQLite, or calls something that uses SQLite, then it might fail.
 If that happens the result code will propagate just like it would have with the usual `call` form.
 Any failures can be caught with `try/catch` as usual.
-This feature is really only syntatic sugar for the "awkward" form above, but it does allow for slightly better generated C code.
+The "procedure as function" feature is really only syntatic sugar for the "awkward" form above, but it does allow for slightly better generated C code.